Sunbeam snakes have two lungs instead of just a single lung like most snake species.

-The sunbeam snake comes from the family xenopeltidae and like all snakes is in the class reptilia.
-There are two species of sunbeam snake recognized, including the sunbeam snake sometimes known as the iridescent ground snake, and a smaller, less common secondary species, which is typically known as the Hainan sunbeam.
-The scientific names for the two species of sunbeam snakes are xenopeltis unicolor, which is the more common sunbeam snake discussed here in this article, and xenopeltis hainanensis.
+The sunbeam snake comes from the family xenopeltidae and, like all snakes, is in the class reptilia.
+There are three species of sunbeam snake recognized, including the sunbeam snake, sometimes known as the iridescent ground snake.
+The scientific names for the three species of sunbeam snakes are xenopeltis unicolor, which is the more common sunbeam snake discussed here in this article, and xenopeltis hainanensis and xenopeltis intermedius.
 There are only a few small differences between them, mainly with regard to body length and tail size.
 Xenopeltis is a Greek word meaning small shield, while unicolor means “of one color” in English.

 Population & Conservation Status

-Sunbeam snakes are not venomous and therefore, they pose virtually no threat to humans whatsoever.
-The two species of sunbeam snake are rarely if ever aggressive, except in very specific circumstances when they feel threatened.
+Sunbeam snakes are not venomous, and therefore, they pose virtually no threat to humans whatsoever.
+The three species of sunbeam snake are rarely, if ever, aggressive, except in very specific circumstances when they feel threatened.
 Sunbeam snakes almost never bite humans, except in the aforementioned situations, such as rough or excessive handling or when accidentally stepped on.
 These snakes kill their prey by constriction, though they will use their bite to catch it.
-If these snakes do bite, there is no venom, but a sunbeam snake bite should be treated like any other puncture wound, to protect against infection.
+If these snakes do bite, there is no venom, but a sunbeam snake bite should be treated like any other puncture wound to protect against infection.
 Consult a physician if you are bitten, just in case a tetanus shot is warranted.

 Sunbeam Snake FAQs (Frequently Asked Questions)